![]() |

-Talk about struggles...I struggled not to eat this entire plate
+Talk about struggles...I struggled not to eat this entire plate of delicious little treats at my friend's birthday tea. |

 I’ve been thinking a lot about struggles lately.
 Mostly, that they’re not fun.